cerebralstoic/cerebralstoic/README.md

 - 💻 Passionate about building mobile and web applications
 - 🚀 Love exploring new technologies and creating innovative solutions
 - 🌱 Always learning and growing in the tech space
+- 🧑‍💻 Exploring the fields of Cyber Security

 ## Tech Stack
 ### Languages